 Study system

 The marsh gentian (Gentiana pneumonanthe L.) is a rare, long-lived perennial herb, occurring in open habitats, such as wet heathlands and grasslands (Simmonds, 1946).
 Plants can have one to many, up to 45 cm high, shoots and produce deep blue flowers that are pollinated by bumblebees.
 The species is self-compatible and flowers in July and August in SW Sweden.
 Fruits are capsules containing a high number (usually 300-700, Appelqvist et al., 2007) of minute (mean seed weight = 0.044 mg, Simmonds, 1946), wind-dispersed seeds.
-Gentiana pneumonanthe is the primary host of the Alcon Blue butterfly (Maculinea alcon), a specialist predispersal seed predator which oviposits on young buds in July and August (Appelqvist et al., 2007).
+Gentiana pneumonanthe is the primary host of the Alcon Blue butterfly (Phengaris alcon), a specialist predispersal seed predator which oviposits on young buds in July and August (Appelqvist et al., 2007).
 The caterpillars feed inside the capsule until they reach the fourth-instar, when then they drop to the ground to be picked up by Myrmica ants (Mouquet et al., 2005).
 Caterpillars mimic the surface chemistry of the ant brood (Nash et al., 2008) and the acoustic signals of queen ants (Sala et al. 2014), and this makes ants carry them to their nest, where they spend the rest of their larval period as parasites (Mouquet et al., 2005).
-Contrary to the majority of Maculinea species, which prey on ant brood, M. alcon is a “cuckoo” species (Als et al., 2004), and larvae feed primarily on regurgitations from ant workers, trophic eggs (i.e. nutritious, infertile eggs which are fed to the queens and larvae) and prey items.
+Contrary to the majority of Phengaris species, which prey on ant brood, P. alcon is a “cuckoo” species (Als et al., 2004), and larvae feed primarily on regurgitations from ant workers, trophic eggs (i.e. nutritious, infertile eggs which are fed to the queens and larvae) and prey items.
 In our study area, M. ruginodis is thought to be the most commonly used host ant species (Appelqvist et al., 2007).

 Data collection

 The study was carried out in 20 populations of G. pneumonanthe located in the county of Västra Götaland in SW Sweden (see Appendix S1 for details).
 The populations are mainly located in moist heathlands.
-M. alcon was present in 11 of the study populations and absent from 9.
+P. alcon was present in 11 of the study populations and absent from 9.

 We collected data on plant reproductive traits, interaction intensity and plant fitness in 100 marked individuals in each of the 20 study populations during 2010 and 2011.
 For recordings, we selected one shoot of median length in each individual.
 In these focal shoots, we measured shoot height (in cm), reproductive development stage, and number of flowers from the end of July to the beginning of August.
 To assess the reproductive development of individuals, we counted the number of buds and flowers in each of six stages: (1) the sepals covering the bud completely, (2) bud becoming visible, (3) bud growing over the sepals, (4) bud turning blue, (5) flower opening, and (6) flower showing signs of wilting.
 From this data, we calculated two different measures of the reproductive development stage of each individual: (1) the mean development stage of all flowers and buds, and (2) the stage of the most advanced bud.
 In both cases, higher values indicate earlier flowering.
 The average duration of stages 2-5 was about one week (A. Valdés, pers. obs.).
 A one-unit increase in these measures thus roughly corresponds to one week earlier development.

-Interaction intensity was estimated by the maximum number of M. alcon eggs observed on the focal shoot during 2-6 visits to each population.
+Interaction intensity was estimated by the maximum number of P. alcon eggs observed on the focal shoot during 2-6 visits to each population.
 Populations were visited once at the end of July-beginning of August (when data on reproductive traits was collected) and from 1 to 5 times from the end of August until all fruits had matured in mid-October (the number of visits depending on the time needed for fruit maturation).